← All guides

 Education Resource

-How to see what your AI agents are actually doing — from tool calls and token usage to policy compliance and cost.
+How to see what your AI agents are actually doing in production — from tool calls and token usage to groundedness, policy compliance, and cost.

 TL;DR

-AI agent observability is the ability to understand what an agent is doing, why it is doing it, and whether it is operating within defined boundaries.
-It goes beyond traditional application monitoring by capturing agent-specific telemetry: reasoning traces, tool call sequences, policy decisions, token consumption, and governance events.
+Agent observability is the ability to understand what an AI agent is doing, why it is doing it, and whether it is operating within defined boundaries — captured continuously from live production traffic.
+It goes beyond traditional application monitoring, and beyond LLM observability: where LLM observability traces a model's inputs and outputs, agent observability captures the whole agent — reasoning steps, tool-call sequences, retrievals, token consumption, latency, and quality signals — across multi-step tasks.

 Why traditional monitoring is not enough for agents